-Formal and informal: Avoid informal terms when writing out numbers.
+Avoid any informal terms when writing out numbers.
 Again, most people don’t care what you write as long as it makes sense, but clarity is helpful.
 It’s always best to keep your payments moving smoothly so that you and your check’s recipient don’t have to deal with questions from a bank.

 - Write "one thousand two hundred" instead of "twelve hundred."